A topic from the subject of Biochemistry in Chemistry.

 Data Analysis

 Experimental data is analyzed to draw meaningful conclusions about the roles of vitamins and minerals.
-Statistical methods, such as ANOVA, are often used to determine significance.
+Statistical methods, such as ANOVA and t-tests, are often used to determine statistical significance and identify relationships between variables.

 Applications